dart-lang/site-www/src/web/js-interop.md

 more idiomatic in Dart, and making the boundary between the two languages more visible.
 For example, it enforces that JS classes are not meant to be mixed with Dart (e.g. no dynamic calls, JS interop types cannot be implemented as a Dart class).
-We expect upcoming integration with inline-classes will help make interop even more idiomatic.
+We expect upcoming integration with inline classes will help make interop even more idiomatic.

 You can implement static interop using the `package:js`